 (see form 12)

-The exam is conducted in PING PONG (in some cases WISEflow) and you as the teacher are responsible for the exam itself.
+The exam is conducted in Canvas (in some cases WISEflow) and you as the teacher are responsible for the exam itself.
 Student Reception (Studentexpeditionen) is responsible for supervision via Zoom.

 In order to conduct exams as similarly as possible to written examinations on campus, the exam supervisors will supervise the exam via Zoom.
 They see the students and their workspace in profile on a separate device.
 The student thus needs to have access to a computer for the exam itself and an extra device (with webcam) to film the workspace.
 We can never achieve the same fairness and legal certainty as with a written exam on campus, but we can make such digital exams as similar as possible.